sadiul-hakim/HK_learn_spring_batch/Basic_Project/README.md

         1. Marshaller
     2. FlatFileItemWriter

-`Job consists of Multiple Steps and Step consists of Reader,Processor(Optional),Writer`
+`Job consists of Multiple Steps and Step consists of Reader,Processor(Optional),Writer or Tasklet`